cantonios/vscode-project-templates/README.md

 ## Templates Location

-By default, this extension expects the file templates to be placed at the following location, depending of youur OS:
+By default, this extension expects the project templates to be placed at the following location, depending of your OS:

 Linux: